 Along the way you’ll complete some of your smaller steps sooner or later than planned.
 When that’s the case, be flexible enough to either go a little slower the next few days or make up the missed miles in the days to come, or possibly re-evaluate your end date.

 Be sure to communicate any logistical changes such as dates or resupply points with your support personnel (or you better push to make up those miles lest your people go into panic mode).

 Take plenty of photos and notes about your experience in order to preserve your memories, as well as to have some “data” for later use in evaluating your overall progress, plan, and goal.

 7) Review the Results of Achieving Your Goal

 If you haven’t already been keeping notes or documentation of your experience, sit down when you return home with a notepad and write down your thoughts and ideas about the experience while the information is fresh in your mind.
-Try to jot down as much as possible, but then take some time off from thinking about it.
+Try to jot down as much as possible.
+Then, then take some time off from thinking about it.
 A few days later, return to the notepad with any new memories or thoughts you’ve had.

 Be sure to share your photos and insights with friends and families on social media.
 However, try to refine your “presentation” to less than a dozen of your best pictures and a few paragraphs of text.
 I realize it can be hard to hear, but nobody wants to see 16 variations of the same basic photographic composition.